French artist Camille Henrot presents her works at work at ICA Singapore in Dissolving Margins.

 A new work by Singaporean dancer and choreographer Eng Kai Er has been developed for the exhibition.
 In her performance, Compressible sentiments (2018), Eng takes the inflatable Jurassic World T-Rex costume—a famous Internet meme—and turns its virtual identity into a projection of human anxieties.

 Dissolving margins is the third group exhibition curated by Melanie Pocock at the ICA Singapore exploring paradoxical aesthetics and their sociopolitical implications.
 Pocock’s previous exhibitions include Native revisions (2017) and Countershadows (tactics in evasion) (2014).

-Camille Henrot’s work is supported by French Embassy in Singapore.
+The presentation of Camille Henrot’s work at ICA Singapore is supported by French Embassy in Singapore.

 Exhibition runs Saturday 20 October 2018 – Tuesday 22 January 2019

 Institute of Contemporary Arts Singapore

 LASALLE College of the Arts